Find partners

 About the show

-This Anthro Life is the premiere go-to Anthropology Podcast that fuses human insights with cultural storytelling.
-We equip you with a deep understanding of the human experience to revolutionize your decision-making strategies and social impact.
-Head over to https://www.thisanthrolife.org to learn more.
-Spearheaded by acclaimed Anthropologist Dr. Adam Gamwell, This Anthro Life equips leaders, individuals, and organizations to shape a more compassionate future.
-We aim to broaden perspectives and fortify decision-making skills by fostering a profound understanding of culture coupled with the transformative power of storytelling.
+Unearth the creative potential of humanity with This Anthro Life, a podcast exploring culture, design, business, and technology.
+Spearheaded by acclaimed Anthropologist Dr. Adam Gamwell, This Anthro Life equips leaders, individuals, and organizations to shape a more human and compassionate future.
+TAL helps broaden perspectives and decision-making skills through a profound understanding of culture and the transformative power of storytelling.
 With curated conversations and thought-provoking discussions featuring humanity's top makers and minds, prepare to have your perspective transformed.
 This Anthro Life delves into various facets of human society—from examining the complexities of cultural identity to understanding the influence of technology on our everyday lives. 🌍 Change Your Perspective Explore the complexities of life in a simple and engaging way.
 From AI and robotics revolutionizing the nature of work to emojis changing how we communicate, we delve into the forces shaping our world.
 No topic is off-limits—fossil fuels and their impact on our planet, the race to find alternative energy solutions, and so much more. 🎙️ Captivating Conversations Go beyond surface-level discussions with deep dives into fascinating topics.
 Dr. Adam Gamwell's interviews are thought-provoking, enlightening, and always entertaining.
 Carefully crafted questions ensure engaging conversations that are free from jargon, making them accessible to listeners of all backgrounds. ✨ Key Takeaways Gain valuable insights from each episode that you can apply to your own life.
 Discussing wisdom gained from the edges of society, we extract impactful quotes and actionable ideas from our guests.
 Expand your horizons and develop a fresh perspective on the challenges we face as individuals and as a global community. 🔊 Join the Community on Substack Subscribe to "This Anthro Life" now for a weekly dose of eye-opening conversations.
 Share the podcast with friends and family who crave intellectual stimulation and diverse discussions.
 Be a part of the movement to change how we approach design, culture, business, and technology.
 Beyond offering an engaging outlook on human experiences, This Anthro Life lends its anthropological expertise to businesses, organizations, and individuals.
 We help them navigate challenges with effective communication techniques and innovative problem-solving strategies rooted in a nuanced understanding of human behavior and social structures.
 Get in touch .
 Join us on this captivating voyage of storytelling at the crossroads of culture, design, technology and business.
 We're excited to collaborate with you in shaping a more compassionate world through an enriched narrative of the human experience.
 Experience breakthrough perspectives on human experiences and come away equipped to make enriched decisions that contribute positively to your sphere.
 Join us as we shape a more connected, hopeful narrative - one human story at a time.

 Listen to episodes